How do I apply for a grant?

 What is the minimum/maximum I can request?

-The Foundation typically reviews requests between $1,000 and $30,000.
+The Foundation typically reviews Community Building Grant requests between $5,000 and $30,000.
 However, any requests outside of that range can be discussed with the our office prior to submittal to ensure they are reasonable.
 Sometimes smaller requests can be accomplished through other avenues and larger requests may need additional information to be considered.
 Contact us at firstname.lastname@example.org or 360-532-1600.

 How do I apply for an Annual Education Grant?